 - Pharmacy errors: Liability for a defective drug doesn’t always fall on the manufacturer.
 In some cases, a pharmacist may incorrectly fill a prescription.

-Our attorneys will get to the bottom of what made the drug defective and who is responsible by consulting with third-party experts in the field.
+Our personal injury lawyers in Lafayette will get to the bottom of what made the drug defective and who is responsible by consulting with third-party experts in the field.
 We can then use their testimony to support a personal injury or wrongful death case.

 Potential Negative Health Effects of Defective Drugs